sylv-io/swaylock-fancy/README.md

     cd swaylock-fancy
     sudo make install

-### The following distro's have packages you can use to install:
+### The following distros have packages you can use to install:
 * Arch Linux: https://aur.archlinux.org/packages/swaylock-fancy-git/

 Usage